chihirokondo/wl_mpi/README.md

 // Generate random engine according to the process rank. std::mt19937 engine(myid);

-// Set timelimit of this program as 60[sec]. double timelimit_secs = 60;
+// Set 60[sec] as the timelimit of this program. double timelimit_secs = 60;

-// Specify that this program run from the top with parameters given above. bool from_the_top = true;
+// Specify that this program start from the top with parameters given above. bool from_the_top = true;